Clinical-Genomics/trailblazer/README.md

 ### Store

 SQL(ite) database containing references to the analyses and in which state they belong.
-It should have a straight-forward API to query which analyses have been completed and e.g. which are archived.
+It should have a straight-forward API.

 ### CLI